DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 ### Configure NuGet

 To run the example application, you need to install packages from the DevExpress NuGet feed.
-Before you install the packages, use the following steps to configure NuGet:
+Use the following steps to configure NuGet:

 1. [Obtain Your NuGet Feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url)
 2. [Register the NuGet feed as a package sources](https://docs.devexpress.com/GeneralInformation/116698/installation/install-devexpress-controls-using-nuget-packages/setup-visual-studios-nuget-package-manager)